codyprime/skeeter/README.md

 smart dimmer with MQTT.

-When I first installed the HS220 in my house, it was not supported by Home Assistan.
+When I first installed the HS220 in my house, it was not supported by Home Assistant.
 Work is currently underway to change that, and I expect that sooner rather than later, HA will support the HS220 natively.
 However, I realized what I wanted was for my smart devices to (as much as feasible) all be connected via MQTT, even if they have native support in other platforms.
 That way, they